“The heart that gives, gathers.” – Tao Te Ching.

 One of the things I find amazing with many people is their ability and willingness to serve.
 Some donate money to charity organizations.
 Some offer their time to help – and what a precious gift that is, as time means life, and never coming back!
 Some offer their skills and talents pro-bono to people in need of their services.
 One thing such compassionate people have in common is their big heart, and they all say giving is a great source of fulfillment.

 Practicing connection and service to others can involve formal volunteering but it doesn’t have to.
 It can mean only looking for opportunities to help and cultivating an open-hearted attitude towards other people.
 Just think of a smile that can brighten someone’s day.
-A good word you’ve heard in times you were sad.
+A good word you’ve heard at times you were sad.
 Feel the freedom of being with someone who takes you exactly the way you are.
 No judging, no labeling, and no expectations.

 Being kind doesn’t cost anything.
 It’s free and it brings us closer to our true nature: unconditional love.
 Besides that, it is very good for our health.
 Research has shown that a simple act of kindness directed toward another improves the functioning of the immune system and stimulates the production of serotonin in both the recipient of kindness and the person extending it.